Keeping you informed in Year 7

 During the year, students will experience a variety of teaching and learning activities, from 'questions & answers' to extended writing and role-play.
 The department encourages students to carry out extended research to increase their depth of knowledge.

 Homework is used to consolidate the work carried out in the lessons.
-Students are set a variety of tasks appropriate to their ability and progress, including project work and descriptive writing.
+Students are set a variety of tasks appropriate to their ability and progress, including project work and descriptive writing

-Term 1 The Battle of Hastings
+Term 1+2: The Battle of Hastings and the Norman invasion

 Ethics & Philosophy